 Dance for Children (see: http://www.gullcrydance.com)

 10 years experience.
 Innovative, child centered approach.
 Creative, contemporary dance; fundamental movement education to facilitate skillful embodiment. http://Dance for Children (see: www.gullcrydance.com)

 For the 2021-2022 year, Victoria, B.C. classes will be offered through the Fairfield-Gonzalez Community Association, for ages 3-10 on Saturday mornings.
 Salt Spring Island classes will be offered through Salt Spring Parks and Recreation, for ages 3-10 on Friday mornings.

 I remain available for residencies in the public school system in B.C., through ArtStarts.
 I am taking bookings for the 2021-2022 school year for work in schools in Victoria, the Lower Mainland, and the Gulf Islands.
 Please be in touch early to book! https://artstarts.com/artist-profile/kristen-lewis

-I also do in-school residencies through the Salt Spring Arts Council’s Artist-in-the-Class programme, here.
-I am mostly booked for this year, but may have a few openings for May/June 2021. https://ssartscouncil.com/aic/
+I also do in-school residencies through the Salt Spring Arts Council’s Artist-in-the-Class programme, here. https://ssartscouncil.com/aic/

 Wednesdays, 7:30-9pm Victoria B.C. @ St. Matthias Church.
 Resumes September 2021.